TyShuro/Project_SQL/README.md

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions)
+Refer to Starting_with_data.md and starting_with_questions.md

 ## Challenges
 Errors Importing Data
+Data Type Errors
+Query writing to import each table
+Empty Columns
+A lot of Duplicates in Unique Identifiers

 ## Future Goals
-(what would you do if you had more time?)
+More data visualisations to understand the data more Applying predictive analytics to try replace missing values Applying joins, and more database normalisation